NGEET/fates-tutorial/docs/source/create_scripts.md

 and what fraction of the grid cell is active i.e. running FATES.
 DIN_LOC_ROOT_FORCE simply forces the model to use climate driving data located within the site directory.

-We will be driving the simulations with climate data stored in the inputdata directory.
+We will be driving the simulations with climate data stored in the sitedata directory.
 This is GSWP3 reanalysis data that has been subset to only the grid cell of each site.
-Since this data is only available from the years 2003 to 2013 we tell the model to keep cycling the climate data so that we can run longer simulations.
+Since this data is only available from the years 2003 to 2014 we tell the model to keep cycling the climate data so that we can run longer simulations.

 ```
 # climate data will recycle data between these years
 export DATM_START=2003
-export DATM_STOP=2013
+export DATM_STOP=2014
 ```

 The next code block changes into the directory where the scripts needed to create a FATES case are located.
-Since all of the FATES and  ELM code is maintained  on github, the next few lines extract which git commit each model is on and add that to today's date in order to create a name for the simulation.
-This is very helpful if you ever need to go back and re-run a simulation.
+We make a case name by appending today's date to the tag defined above.

 ```
 # DEPENDENT PATHS AND VARIABLES (USER MIGHT CHANGE THESE..)
 # =======================================================================================
 export SOURCE_DIR=/E3SM/cime/scripts  # change to the path where your E3SM/cime/sripts is
 cd ${SOURCE_DIR}

-# export CIME_HASH=`git log -n 1 --pretty=%h`
-# export ELM_HASH=`(cd  ../../components/elm/src;git log -n 1 --pretty=%h)`
-# export FATES_HASH=`(cd ../../components/elm/src/external_models/fates;git log -n 1 --pretty=%h)`
-# export GIT_HASH=E${ELM_HASH}-F${FATES_HASH}
 export CASE_NAME=${CASE_ROOT}/${TAG}.`date +"%Y-%m-%d"`
 ```

 Within the E3SM/cime/scripts directory is the create_newcase script which we call with arguments defined above to set up the FATES simualtion.
 When the case has been created we change into the case directory.

 ```